 What will I study?

-Law Making and the Legal System, Criminal Law, Tort Law and the Nature of Law.
+Law Making and the Legal System, Criminal Law, Tort Law and Contract Law.

 How will I be assessed?

-You will be assessed by three exams in Y13, each worth 33.33% of the total A Level.
+You will be assessed by three exams in the second year, each worth 33.33% of the total A Level.